wazuh/wazuh-documentation/source/virtual-machine/virtual-machine.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: The Wazuh Virtual Machine OVA allows you to run a full Wazuh Manager and test all Wazuh capabilities without any time limit in your environment
+  :description: The pre-built Wazuh Virtual Machine includes all Wazuh components ready-to-use.
+Test all Wazuh capabilities with our OVA.

 .. _virtual_machine: